tonyreveal/aap_preflight/README.md

 ### Post-install checks performed:

 - Re-enables repositories on all hosts in inventory
+- Ensures AAP repository is disabled (required for patching)
-- Re-enables chef-client if installed
+- Re-enables chef-client if installed as a service
   - I really don't like the idea of managing AAP with Chef
 - Checks that all appropriate groups are created on controllers, execution, and hop nodes
 - Checks that all appropriate users are created and members of the correct groups on controllers, execution, and hop nodes